-You’ve chosen a great location if you’re looking to backpack in Hawaii.
-As with all backpacking trips, this is not a vacation that you should jump into without some essential planning and prior knowledge of what you are hoping to do.
+You’ve chosen a great location if you’re looking to go backpacking in Hawaii.
+As with all backpacking trips, backpacking in Hawaii is not a venture that you should jump into without some essential planning and prior knowledge of what you are hoping to do.

 - How much time do you have to spend on the island?